 Dr. Schroeder served as Deputy Under Secretary of Defense (Resource Planning/Management) in the Office of the Under Secretary of Defense (Comptroller) from 2001-2004, where he received the Office of the Secretary of Defense Medal for Exceptional Public Service.
-As a Professional Staff Member for the U.S. Senate Defense Appropriations Subcommittee, he had responsibilities for oversight of DoD research and development programs during the critical years of the Reagan defense buildup (1981-86).
+He was also a Professional Staff Member for the U.S. Senate Defense Appropriations Subcommittee (1981-86) under its chairman, the late Sen. Ted Stevens (R-AK), with responsibilities for oversight of DoD R&D programs.
 Earlier in his career, he served as a Senior Research Analyst with Logicon RDA and was on the Corporate Engineering and Washington Operations staff of Lockheed Martin.
-He also served as a strategic intelligence officer in the U.S. Army Reserve, achieving the rank of Captain.
+He served for more than ten years as a strategic intelligence officer in the U.S. Army Reserve.

 Wayne Schroeder is married to Deborah Fell and resides in Bethesda, MD.
 He has three children, Eric, Gretchen, and Grace, and three grandchildren, Carson, Ava, and Evelyn.